Guinea Value Chain Analysis: Eggs, Small Ruminants, Maize, Rice, Groundnut

 - Deeper delivery of private veterinary and agricultural input services into rural communities;

-- Stimulating private sector markets for improved seed and domestic seed multiplication
+- Stimulating private sector markets for improved seed and domestic seed multiplication; and

 - Supporting the government in developing a more business-friendly enabling environment.